Jamonygr/azure-landing-zone-lab/wiki/landing-zones/workload.md

 # Workload landing zone

 The workload landing zone is where you try application scenarios.
-It can be deployed as many times as you like (prod, dev, or both) using the same module.
+It is managed through the **Management pillar (Pillar 5)** and can be deployed as many times as you like (prod, dev, or both) using the same module.
 It includes subnets for web, app, and data tiers, plus optional AKS and PaaS services.

 ## What you will learn